 Note: While applying updates, ensure that the virtual appliance remains powered on.
-Restarting the appliance during the process of applying updates may adversely affect the functionality.
-In case the appliance gets restarted, you need to reassign the repository to the appliance.
+Restarting the appliance during the process of applying updates may adversely affect the functionality and the virtual appliance may go into an irrecoverable condition.

 The following is an overview of the process of applying updates in HPE Helion and Veritas Continuity: